unconnected-dev/dev-tools-study/_udemy/git_github_bootcamp/readme.txt

 We can access specific git refs with name@{qualifier}.
 We can use this syntax to access specific ref pointers and can pas them to other commands including checkout, reset, and merge.

+Global Git Config
+Git looks for the global config file at either ~/.gitconfig or ~/.config/git/config.
+Any confirguration variables that we change in the file will be applied across all Git repos.

+We can also alter configuration variables from the command line if preferred.

+Adding Aliases
+We can easily set up Git aliases to make our Git experience a bit simpler and faster.

+For example, we could define an alias "git ci" instead of having to type "git commit"

+Or, we could define a custom git lg command that prints out a custom formatted commit log.